leocho1989/jsproject/README.md

 * JavaScript(D3 Library used)

-    for this project, I self taught D3 library and used it for making my code easy and complete a lot of cool features.
+    For this project, I self taught D3 library and used it for making my code easy and complete a lot of cool features.

 ```JavaScript
 export default (data, name, color1, color2) => {